Director of Bands

-Mr. Killough is currently in his ninth year as Director of Bands at Hernando High School.
+Mr. Killough is currently in his tenth year as Director of Bands at Hernando High School.
 Under his direction, the Hernando Band has received the Sweepstakes award for Superior Ratings from every judge in every caption for all of his years at Hernando.
 The Hernando Band also placed second at the MHSAA 5A Marching Band Championships in 2012, third at the MHSAA 6A Marching Band Championships in 2013, first at the MHSAA Marching Band Championships in 2014 and 2015, and third place is 2016.
 The band also placed first at the MHSAA 6A Championships in both 2018 and 2019.

 Prior to coming to Hernando, Mr. Killough spent two years as Director of Bands at Oxford High School in Oxford, Mississippi.
 Under his direction, the Oxford High School band twice received the Sweepstakes award.
 Before coming to Oxford, Mr. Killough spent five years as the Director of Bands for Center Hill High School in Olive Branch, Mississippi.
 Mr. Killough established the band program and received the Sweepstakes award all 5 years.
 The Center Hill High School Marching Band placed third in class 5A for the MHSAA Marching Band Championships.
 Mr. Killough began his career as Assistant Director of Bands at Winona High School.
 Mr. Killough received various Superior Ratings and placed several students in the Lions All-State Band during his three years at Winona.